 Why is this monitored?

 The evidence gathered is used to provide information to support decisions about proposals, plans and projects.
-To ensure that the most important areas are effectively protected, we gather information to decide where to designate marine protected areas.
+To ensure that the most important areas are effectively protected, we gather information to decide where to designate Marine Protected Areas (MPAs).
 Appropriate methods of management are recommended to maintain the condition and integrity of designated areas and populations of protected marine species.

 How is it surveyed?

-MED work closely with the teams in Conservation Science and Conservation Designation and Protection in Natural Environment Division to designate and protect coastal designated areas.
+EMFG works closely with the Northern Ireland Environment Agency (NIEA) including the Conservation Science and Conservation Designation and Protection teams in Natural Environment Division to designate and protect coastal designated areas.

-MED carry out surveys in the intertidal zone around the shores of Northern Ireland.
-In coastal areas, nearly all of the Marine Protected Areas/Natura 2000 sites that are in terrestrial and intertidal areas are underpinned by Area of Special Scientific Interest (ASSI) designations and the results of surveys of intertidal ASSIs feed into the evidence reported to Europe to deliver on the remit for the Natura Directives.
+EMFG carries out surveys in the intertidal zone around the shores of Northern Ireland.
+In coastal areas, nearly all of the MPAs/Natura 2000 sites that are in terrestrial and intertidal areas are underpinned by Area of Special Scientific Interest (ASSI) designations and the results of surveys of intertidal ASSIs feed into the evidence reported to Europe to deliver on the remit for the Natura Directives.

-MED also conduct diving surveys in sub-tidal areas, especially in the internationally important areas of Strangford Lough and Rathlin.
-They survey and carry out detailed monitoring in some areas, for example where there has been damage and restoration is taking place.
+EMFG also conducts diving surveys, drop-down camera surveys and side-scan surveys, grab surveys etc. in subtidal areas, especially in the internationally important areas of Strangford Lough and Rathlin.
+Some of these surveys are carried out in partnership with AFBI.
+EMFG surveys and carries out detailed subtidal monitoring in some areas, for example where there has been damage and restoration is taking place.